A shape-based heuristic for the detection of urban block artifacts in street networks

-The face polygons colored in red are not urban blocks enclosed by streets; rather, they appear in the network due to the representation of dual carriageways as separate network edges.
+The face polygons colored in red are not urban blocks enclosed by streets; rather, they appear in the network due to the representation of dual carriageways as separate network edges (lane centerlines).
 This way of network representation is suitable for traffic routing but can pose problems for other applications.
-When the goal is to generate polygons that are representative of urban blocks and at the same time to ensure that the graph represents the morphological network rather than the transportation network, we suggest calling such face polygons ``face artifacts'', as they occur only as a result of the data preparation model not suited for the purpose.
+When the goal is to generate polygons that are representative of urban blocks and at the same time to ensure that the graph represents the morphological network rather than the transportation network, we suggest calling such face polygons ``face artifacts'', as they occur only as a result of the data preparation model not suited for this goal.

 Face artifacts pose a twofold problem.
-First, in studies concerned with urban form, they introduce a false signal into the distribution of urban shapes and distort the actual shape of their neighboring polygons.
+First, in studies concerned with urban form, they introduce a false signal into the distribution of urban shapes and distort the polygon representation of the actual urban blocks.
 Second, in studies concerned with the properties and patterns of the street network, face artifacts introduce superfluous network edges, thus distorting all network metrics based on node degree and/or shortest path computations.
 A further aggravating factor is that the extent to which face artifacts distort results depends on the analysis conducted and cannot be quantified without prior identification of such polygons or superfluous edges.
 Thus, no matter whether one is interested in the topology of the urban street network or the morphology of urban shapes enclosed by the network, face artifacts might need to be removed as part of data preprocessing and replaced by single network edges.
 Human manual identification of face artifacts would be unambiguous but prohibitively costly, not scalable, and not entirely reproducible.
 Although many authors have already pointed out this issue in a wide range of contexts (see section below), a fully automatized approach to identifying and potentially removing face artifacts is, to our knowledge, still non-existent.
-We therefore pose the following research question, focused on the first necessary step to tackle this challenge:

-In this article, we propose a method to answer this question, and test the proposed method’s universality on case studies from across the globe.